CUH Logo

 Introduction

 This leaflet is designed to give you some information about the investigation for which you have been referred.
-We hope it reassures you – we have an experienced team of experts who conduct these investigations.
-If after reading it you have any further questions or concerns, you will have the opportunity to discuss them on the day of the appointment before the tests start.
+We hope it reassures you – We have a team experienced in these investigations and you will have the chance to discuss further questions or concerns before the start of the investigation.

 Consent